 I hope you enjoyed my review and recommendations for the best walking shoes for seniors.
 If you have any questions, please feel free to leave them in the comments field below and I will contact you as soon as possible!

-Walking is an excellent form of exercise for seniors and all people, that’s what we are build to do.
-There nothing that makes walking more enjoyable than a pair of well fitting shoes.
+Walking is an excellent form of exercise for seniors and all people, that’s what we are built to do.
+There is nothing that makes walking more enjoyable than a pair of well-fitting shoes.

-A pair of high quality shoes that fit you well will feel like socks in your feet and make your step light.
+A pair of high-quality shoes that fit you well will feel like socks on your feet and make your step light.
 They also protect your joints from impact so it’s a wise decision to invest in shoes you like!